morler/addons/syntax/README.md

 ```

 ##SyntaxRegion
 SyntaxRegion is a very important object in EverEdit’s parser.
-If you create a parser, EverEdit will create a default region automatically; all other regions will be added to this default region.
-Region can be added recursively, but one region just has only one parent region.
-Do not try to add a same region to multiple parent regions.
+If you create a parser, EverEdit will contain a default region automatically; all other regions will be added to this default region.
+Region can be added recursively, but one region just has only one parent region. **Do not** try to add a same region to multiple parent regions.

 ```c++
 //properties